-The Kingston Research Information Outreach Team (RIOT) in partnership with the Canadian Cancer Society presents the inaugural Daffodil Gala in support of Queen’s Cancer Research Training.
-Proceeds from this gala will contribute towards sustaining the Queen’s Transdisciplinary Training Program in Cancer Research.
+The inaugural Daffodil Gala was held on February 3rd, 2017, presented by the Kingston Research Information Outreach Team (RIOT) in partnership with the Canadian Cancer Society.
+We are pleased to announce that $25,886 was raised through this event, and all proceeds will contribute towards sustaining the Queen’s Transdisciplinary Training Program in Cancer Research.

 Friday, February 3rd, 2017, preceding World Cancer Day